AlanD20/random-link-opener/README.md

 # Random Link Opener

-A simple chrome extension to store links and open them randomly or open them later.
+Simple Chrome Extension to save links and access them later on.
+You can set custom shortcuts to open the saved links randomly.

 ## Features

 - Custom keyboard shortcut can be set at `chrome://extensions/shortcuts`.
 The shortcut must follow [Supported Chrome Keys](https://developer.chrome.com/docs/extensions/reference/commands/#supported-keys).
-- Edit / Remove saved bookmarks.
+- Add/Edit/Remove bookmarks.
-- By clicking any saved bookmark, opens saved link in the new tab.
+- By clicking on any saved bookmark, it opens it in a new tab.
-- Configuration / Saved links are synced with your signed in Google Account.
+- Enabling Sync Storage in the extension settings will sync your configuration and all saved bookmarks to your signed in Google Account.
+- Disable/Enable Notification.

 ## Default Shortcuts